m00qek/utest/docs/explanation/inject-vs-patch.md

 `mock.inject()` affects only the proxy object it passes to the callback.
 The real imported binding in the test file — the one you declared with `import * as fs from 'fs'` — is completely unaffected.
 Code inside the callback that calls `m_fs.readfile(...)` goes through the mock; code that calls `fs.readfile(...)` reaches the real module.

-`mock.global.patch()` affects the module's shim.
-The shim is a generated file that sits in front of the real module and is what `import * as fs from 'fs'` actually loads inside the worker process.
-When you patch the global state, every call to the shim — including calls made through the top-level `fs` binding in your test file — is intercepted.
+`mock.global.patch()` affects the module at two levels.
+For code that uses `import * as fs from 'fs'`, a generated shim sits in front of the real module; every call through the imported binding routes through the shim, which delegates to the proxy when a global patch is active.
+For code that loads modules at runtime with `require('fs')`, a `require()` override installed in the worker intercepts the call and returns the proxy directly.
+Both paths lead to the same proxy, so `mock.global.patch()` covers production code regardless of which loading style it uses.

 The diagram below shows how each path reaches (or bypasses) the proxy: